-Schools will need to purchase their enrollment driven operating teaching and prep positions allocations.
+Schools will need to purchase their enrollment-driven operating teaching and prep positions allocations from operating.
 Those operating positions cannot be traded-off.
-After the above is satisfied, any type of position, or portion of position, may be purchased from Title I / School Intervention Funds that is consistent with the needs of the school as contained in the Comprehensive Plan.
+After the dot point above is satisfied, any type of position, or portion of positions, may be purchased from Title I / School Intervention Funds that is consistent with the needs of the school as contained in the Schoolwide Plan.
 Those types of positions would include:

-- Teachers (full or partial) of any subject matter - Counselors or nurses (full or partial) - Climate support assistants, SSAs, or any related climate support positions (full or partial) - Assistant principals some goods (those not already on contract), and sign-in and sign-out requirements for supplemental pay (PD / EC), etc.
+- Teachers (full or partial) of any subject matter - Counselors or nurses (full or partial) - Climate support assistants, SSAs, or any related climate support positions (full or partial) - Assistant principals